dojo/docs/dojox/data/AndOrReadStore.rst

 .. contents::
   :depth: 3

 dojox.data.AndOrReadStore is a clone of dojo.data.ItemFileReadStore.
 The only significant difference is that it supports more complex queries than the simple AND format property matching.
 Specifically, it can perform AND and ORing, and NOT.
-For general functions, data format, and information refer to `dojo.data.ItemFileReadStore <dojo/data/ItemFileReadStore>`_.
+For general functions, data format, and information refer to :ref:`dojo.data.ItemFileReadStore <dojo/data/ItemFileReadStore>`.

 ==============
 Supported APIs